 Color Space and Color Depth

 Raw images do not have a color space and Lightroom always works with Melissa RGB in the development module, which is a variant of ProPhoto RGB.
 So up to this point, there are no choices to make.
 However in image editing software like Photoshop, the user chooses the color space and color depth to work in.
 My recommendation is to use ProPhoto RGB as working color space and a color depth of 16 bit.

 And here are the reasons why:

-The choice of 16 bit as color depth will allow you to retain smooth gradients during all kinds of image manipulations and when printing.
+Regarding the color depth of 16 bit: especially when working with larger color spaces like ProPhoto RGB, the choice of 16 bit will allow you to retain smooth gradients during all kinds of image manipulations and when printing.
 Similar to the color space this choice allows you to go through your workflow with the least loss of information possible.
 To send images to the PRO-1000 in 16 bit you need to use the XPS driver instead of the standard driver.
 When you install the XPS driver, it will show up as a separate printer in Windows, which you then can choose in the printer dialogue of Lightroom.

 Noise Reduction and Sharpening